Jun 30, 2017

 Rate this Recipe

-scallops are seared to golden-brown and are served in a nutty brown butter sauce that contrasts with the fresh, sweet taste of watermelon and spicy Serrano pepper
+scallops seared in golden-brown butter sauce with fresh sweet watermelon and spicy Serrano pepper.

 Print Pin